 Also, it’s important to reassure users and page owners that their spaces and pages are still retrievable, even after they were archived.

-For even more suggestions targeted towards enterprise users, read the practical deployment tips collected by the Technical Documentation Team at LinkedIn.
+For even more suggestions targeted towards enterprise users, read the practical deployment tips collected by the technical documentation team at the world’s leading professional network.

 Conclusion